Ed-Games/ItsCakeTime/README.md

 - <strong>Register Product</strong>: <br />
   Here the user will have a form to register a new product with them same data explained in the product page.

+### Mobile

+- <strong>Initial Screen</strong>:<br />
+  A fast and simple explanation about the app and buttons to get started.

+- <strong>List screen</strong>:<br />
+  Here the user can search and see a list of products ordered by category.

+- <strong>List specific product Screen</strong>: <br />
+  After pressing a detail button on the List Screen, the user will se a full info about one product and the contact buttons.
+There'll also be a button to see the   beaker's profile.

+- <strong>Beakers Profile Screen</strong>:<br />
+  Here the info from the Profile page on the website is displayed for the customer.